-All of SPY’s workshops are free!
-The program also partners with numerous local churches, school districts, health centers and nonprofits that can provide additional resources for participants.
+All of SPY’s workshops are free.
+The program also partners with local and county government, school districts, health centers and nonprofits that can provide additional resources for participants.